 MARTIN LX1 LITTLE MARTIN

-For the more budget conscious player, you can't go wrong with the Washburn WDM8SNS Mini.
-This model looks almost identical to Ed's, but at a more budget friendly price:
+This model looks almost identical to Ed's, but at a more budget friendly price.

-The Eastcoast James Neligan ASY-A Mini Travel Acoustic Guitar is a high quality, budget friendly acoustic travel guitar.
-A solid spruce top and mahogany back and sides ensure you have a bright and articulate tone to play with.
-An impressive guitar that will last many years of hard touring, and considering the fact it will cost you under £200, you can't go wrong really.
+The Alvarez LJ2 Little Jumbo Travel Guitar is a high quality, budget friendly acoustic travel guitar.
+A Solid A+ Sitka Spruce Top and Curved Mahogany Back and Sides ensure you have a bright and articulate tone to play with.

 We actually wrote a blog on the best travel guitars, ideal for, well, travelling...
 If you prefer smaller scale guitars that don't skimp on quality or sound any of these travel guitars will set you up nicely on the way to that Ed Sheeran sound.